 Welcome to the NS14 Association of ACT.
 The NS14 is an Australian designed sailing dinghy, intended for competitive family sailing.
 It has a simple rig, is light enough to be lifted from a trailer into the water by 3 persons of average strength, requires only reasonable fitness to sail, and is affordable by the private sailor.

-First round of the TT will be the 53rd ACT Championships to be held at the YMCA Sailing Club from 31 October to 1 November 2020.
-The second round will be at the Wallagoot regatta on the first weekend of March 2021.
+First round of the TT will be the 54th ACT Championships to be held at the YMCA Sailing Club from 13-14 November 2021.
+NOR and entry here.